 Mad Men features this constantly, albeit usually without saying the phrase.
 Expect Roger (and Don during Season 4) to immediately reach for the booze when something goes wrong... or simply when they enter a room.

-In Doctor Who, Amy needs another glass of wine when she realizes she's the Doctor's mother-in-law.
+Amy needs another glass of wine when she realizes she's the Doctor's mother-in-law.

 In "The Snowmen", Captain Latimer's first response when things start going wacky is to head for the drinks cabinet.
 The Doctor pours himself one too... then hands it to the Captain.

 From the the original series, this exchange from the end of "The Daemons" as Yates and The Brigadier are watching some Morris dancers:

 Brigadier: It's kind of you, Captain Yates.
 I think I'd rather have a pint.

 The Big Bang Theory uses this as a Running Gag with Penny, notably in the season four premiere where she is dragged into chaperoning Sheldon on his first "date" with Amy Farrah Fowler.
 As it becomes clear that Amy is the Distaff Counterpart of Sheldon, especially when it comes to No Social Skills, they eventually turn their combined lack of tact on Penny.
 Once it gets to calculating how many men she has slept with, she begs the waiter for a drink.